 Because the surgery makes your stomach a little smaller, you may get full more quickly when you eat.
 In 2 to 3 months, the stomach adjusts.
 You will be able to eat your usual amounts of food.

 How quickly you recover depends on which type of surgery you had.
 After laparoscopic surgery, most people can go back to work or their normal routine in about 2 to 3 weeks, depending on their work.
 After open surgery, you may need 4 to 6 weeks to get back to your normal routine.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/patientEd
+Go to https://www.healthwise.net/patientEd

 Enter H033 in the search box to learn more about "Fundoplication Surgery: What to Expect at Home".